-Generally, soliciting is forbidden (including Avon, Tupperware, etc.).
+Generally, soliciting is forbidden (including Avon, Tupperware, non-profit fundraisers that are not directly affiliated with Grafton County, etc.).
 Grafton County employees are not to distribute materials (including religious or political pamphlets) on Grafton County property during work time or to the residents, inmates, public, or other employees.
 An employee may not post materials on bulletin boards without prior written approval from their Department Head or Elected Official (see Policy 3:3).
+Nothing within this Policy is intended to infringe upon rights within NH RSA 273-A.